 - The Formula – Robert De Niro and John Boyega will star in this Formula One movie about a prodigy who is forced to become a getaway driver.
 Directed by Gerard McMurray.

-- The Ghost In The Machine – Drama from Heyday Films about how a middle-class black girl from the North Side of Minneapolis become one of the biggest threats to the entire US banking system.
+- The Ghost In The Machine – Drama from Heyday Films about how a middle-class black girl from the North Side of Minneapolis becomes one of the biggest threats to the entire US banking system.

 - The Girls I’ve Been – Millie Bobby Brown on board to star in this adaptation of the Tess Sharpe novel.

 - The Gray Man 2 – A sequel to the Ryan Gosling action movie.